akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 curl -v localhost:8551/cluster/shards/user-processing  | jq -r "." | grep shardId  | wc
 ```

-The number of shards will depend which entities have receives messages.
+The number of shards will depend on which entities have received messages.

 We now have a 2 node Akka Cluster with a Kafka Consumer running on each where the kafka partitions align
 with Cluster shards.